 The president’s invitation is more than a shrewd political move – it could become an example of how two parties who are opposed to one another can come together to achieve something impactful.
 This kind of co-operation is much needed, given the tense nature of our political discourse.

 The athletes would be wise to take the president up on his offer despite their problems with him; they finally have an opportunity to make a difference for their cause.
-The offer is on the table, and the ball is in their court.We value your comments!
-Please weigh in on our comment section below.
+The offer is on the table, and the ball is in their court.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com